 |pinch good salt||½ to 1 tsp cardamom|

-Optional: 2 grated carrots, for extra vegetables, and carrot cake vibe.
+Optional: 2 grated carrots, to add some more vegetable nutrition, and that carrot cake vibe.

 Optional (but highly recommended): pinch or two of cinnamon, nutmeg, cloves, allspice, saffron, ginger, and/or fennel.
 My personal favorite is the saffron.